 We strongly recommend that you read the Ministry of Foreign Affairs website and decide what type of visa/residence permit suits you best.

 Check out the video below which goes over various topics concerning visas and residence permits.

-If you are accepted into your chosen study program – i.e. after completing your entrance exam or successfully submitting all of the required documents – the Faculty will send you an enrollment invitation.
-The enrollment invitation is not an equivalent to the Letter of Acceptance which you will need to provide in your visa application process.
-The official Letter of Acceptance, based on which you can apply for your long-term visa/residence permit, will be sent to you only when you have completed all of the relevant admission requirements – i.e. completing the admission requirements and providing the Faculty with a recognized/nostrified proof of previous education.
+If you are officially accepted into your chosen study program and have met all admission requirements, the Faculty will send you an official decision on acceptance (an acceptance letter), based on which you can apply for your visa/residence permit.
+The Letter of Acceptance, based on which you can apply for your long-term visa/residence permit, can be issued only after you have completed all of the relevant admission requirements.

 Together with accommodation, you may also need to purchase relevant health insurance for the length of your stay in the Czech Republic.
 Together with these documents you may also need to provide proof of funds, i.e. demonstrate your ability to finance your stay in the Czech Republic.
 The exact details, as well as the relevant procedures, are all described on the website of the Czech Ministry of Interior.

 All students are legally obliged to register with the Foreign Police within 3 days of their arrival, if it has not been done by the accommodation provider (e.g. Student´s residence hall, hostel, hotel etc.).

 Students who applied for a long-term (or permanent) residence permit at a Czech Embassy and received an entry visa must, within three working days, report their arrival to the MOI office in person to carry out activities associated with issuing a biometric residence card.

 Detailed information for international students is available on the Ministry of Interior website.
 We strongly recommend that students read the provided information.